6 Essential Homestead Kitchen Tools and Equipment

 2. Pressure Canner

 You can fruits and vegetables, soups, and even meats in a pressure canner — don’t try to use a water bath canner for anything but high acid fruits.
 A pressure canner can be used as a water bath canner, too.
-If you can only afford one piece of homestead equipment — get a pressure canner first.
+If you can only afford one piece of essential homestead kitchen equipment — get a pressure canner first.
 They last for decades — I’ve used mine for 30 years.

 If you can get a Presto Pressure Canner with an instruction booklet at a garage sale — go for it.
 You can replace the rubber gasket and seals, as long as the canner doesn’t have any holes.

 3. Canning Jars

 You’ll need canning jars with two-part snap lids and rings.
 A wide mouth is the most versatile and the easiest to clean.
 Scoop them up at garage sales and second-hand stores — let your friends know that you are looking for some.
-I got lots of mine when my friends cleaned out their parent’s basements.
-In Canada we have Gem or Jewel Jars — avoid these for canning, although they are cool for food storage.
+I got a lot of mine when my friends cleaned out their parent’s basements.
+In Canada we have Gem or Jewel Jars — avoid these for canning, they are cool for food storage.
 There’s been a couple of times when the replacement lids have had a world shortage or the manufacturer stopped making them.
-Regular Jars are difficult to clean but work for juices and jellies.
+Regular jars are difficult to clean but work for juices and jellies.

 Canadian Tire usually has new jars on sale in June and July, when the strawberries ripen.
-They never go on sale in August to October.
+They never go on sale from August to October.
 They’re hard to find in the middle of winter, so if you’re planning to can meat when you butcher, stock up on jars in the summer months.

 I went through a Sunbeam/Oster blender every year until I got my VitaMix.
 I kept burning out the motors trying to puree baby food or making pesto.
 I’ve bought a used VitaMix 10 years ago for $100 and I haven’t looked back.